tldr-pages/tldr/README.md

 - [Cheat](https://github.com/cheat/cheat)
   allows you to create and view interactive cheatsheets on the command-line.
-  It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
+  It was designed to help remind Unix system administrators of options for commands that they use frequently, but not frequently enough to remember.

 - [cheat.sh](https://cheat.sh/)